cmaxw/devchat-eleventy/src/views-on-vue/vov-087-there-is-no-shame-in-mental-illness.md

   mental health days, do non-coding activities in your free time, focus on the people not the code.
 ---
-In this episode of Views on Vue panel discusses mental health.
+In this episode of Views on Vue the panel discusses mental health.
 They start by sharing what they do in their free time and consider the value of having a balanced life with hobbies and time spent doing non-code related things.
 They discuss the importance of respecting your mental health and being aware of where you stand.
 It is possible to stay aware of things going on in the coding community and to be successful without coding in all your free time.

 The panel shares strategies and techniques they use to alleviate burn out.
 Taking breaks and days off.
 They stress the truth that a mental health day is a sick day.
 Focusing on the reason you are coding, the people.
 The panel warns against obligations that trap you in a toxic environment.